☰ Menu

 Section B: SHOT-NSF Travel Grants

-Eligibility for SHOT-NSF money is only for people who are participating in the meeting in some way (i.e., as a presenter, chair, Society governance, etc.) _and_ who fit one of the following three categories:
+Eligibility for SHOT-NSF grants is only for members who are participating in the meeting in some way (i.e., as a presenter, chair, Society governance, etc.) _and_ who fit one of the following three categories:

 1. graduate students who are either US citizens or enrolled at US institutions, or